faenrandir/a_careful_examination/documents/about_apostates/the_shunning_key.md

 > Let us remember that it is our duty to be faithful to the restored truths of the gospel of Jesus Christ.
 It takes faith—real faith, total and unreserved—to accept and strive to live prophetic counsel.
 Lucifer, the adversary of truth, does not want us to feel or exhibit that kind of faith.
 He encourages disobedience, planting defiance in the hearts of the unwary.
 If he is successful, they will turn away from the light into the darkness of the world.
 Our safety, our peace, lies in working as hard as we can to live as the Father and Son would have us live, **in fleeing from false prophets and false teachers**, and in being anxiously engaged in good causes. (emphasis added)

-So, members are taught to help "*all* men, women, and children ... feel accepted and appreciated" *but* to simultaneously "*flee*" from false prophets and false teachers---and most former members easily qualify as such.[^outofexistence]
+So, members are taught to help "*all* men, women, and children ... feel accepted and appreciated" *but* to simultaneously "flee" from false prophets and false teachers---and most former members easily qualify as such.[^outofexistence]

 ## Penetrance in LDS thought and action

 The pattern of shunning those who speak openly about why they do not believe in the Church's truth claims is followed in nearly all official LDS material.
-I'm aware of only one exception:

-In his October 2016 General Conference address entitled "[Learn from Alma and Amulek](https://www.lds.org/general-conference/2016/10/learn-from-alma-and-amulek?cid=HP_TH_16-3-2017_dPFD_fGC_xLIDyL2-2_&lang=eng)", Elder Uchtdorf tells the story of "David", a man who "came across some information about the Church that confused him."
-He became "unsettled" by the "negative material" and eventually resigned from the Church.
-David spent time online debating with members of the Church, and one member, "Jacob", "was always kind and respectful to David, but ... also firm in his defense of the Church."
-Eventually, despite finding it difficult to overcome his "pride", David was rebaptized into the Church.
+I'm aware of only one exception---a story by Elder Uchtdorf about an ex-member "David" who debated with members online and was converted through the patient efforts of "Jacob."[^davidandjacob]

 Besides the story of "David" and "Jacob" given by Elder Uchtdorff, I am not aware of a single instance in Church produced material when someone who openly discusses their rationale for rejecting Church truth-claims is reached out to for fellowship (much less engaged with in substantive discussion).[^pleasesendmaterial]  As presented in official Church material, all former members who are fellowshipped either have no intellectual justification for leaving or are completely silent about their rationale.[^pleasesendmaterial2]